jgibb-s/Cluster-FRUC/README.md

 The submission system itself is essentailly a personal job scheduler.
 It works as follows:
--Executing run.sub will also execute sub_gen.sh if it hasn't already been done
+- Executing run.sub will also execute sub_gen.sh if it hasn't already been done

--sub_gen.sh does the following:
+- sub_gen.sh does the following:
-    -creates sub_dir/, in which it will generate submission files for every input file in input/, and logs/, where it will generate the job.log file, which logs every job as it starts and its relevant info
+    - creates sub_dir/, in which it will generate submission files for every input file in input/, and logs/, where it will generate the job.log file, which logs every job as it starts and its relevant info
-    -it will also create the file my.jobs, which lists the location of every sub file created, which is then used by run.sub to run the jobs
+    - it will also create the file my.jobs, which lists the location of every sub file created, which is then used by run.sub to run the jobs

--the sub files created by sub_gen.sh have VERY basic error handling, in that they first check to see if the job has already been completed, if it hasn't it will run the job, after which it will check to see if the job was successfully completed.
+- the sub files created by sub_gen.sh have VERY basic error handling, in that they first check to see if the job has already been completed, if it hasn't it will run the job, after which it will check to see if the job was successfully completed.
 If it was successful, it will copy the output to comp/ and remove all temp files